 We must not hold each other hostage to the obligation of round the clock communication (if only for the reason we’ll fast run out of things to talk about… think about it ;).

-after two very interesting catch up conversations with a couple of my girlfriends, I fully stand by my opinion that the African man is boldly forward in his approach to courting than any other man I have yet encountered.
+Following two interesting catch up conversations with a couple of my girlfriends, I now fully stand by my opinion that the African man is boldly forward in his approach to courting than any other man I have yet encountered.

-As a woman; an African woman I have always preferred a man to pursue me, to make it explicit that he is interested AND to follow through and act on it.
-If you have ever been to Africa and encountered the mosquito; a brave, risk taking, perseverrant and determined insect which despite likely swatting in its attempt to bite humans, is tenacious in its pursuit.
+As an African woman, I have always preferred a man to pursue me, to make it explicit that he is interested AND to follow through and act on it.
+If you have ever been to Africa and encountered the mosquito; a brave, risk taking, perseverrant and determined insect which despite likely swatting in its attempt to bite humans, remains tenacious in its pursuit.
 The same determination has been what I have always been used to in my men.
 They relentlessly make it known they are interested even to the point of almost removing your option to decline their advances (a weirdly flattering stage just before harassment).
-You may play hard to get, in some cases genuinely not be interested but they are determined and confident to the extent that you start doubting yourself.
-You start questioning whether there is something more to him you are missing and if luck has him, he’ll charm you…
+You may play hard to get, in some cases genuinely not be interested but they are determined and confident to the extent that you start doubting your choice to decline their advances.
+You start questioning whether there is something more to him that you are missing and if luck has him, he’ll charm you… #Win!

-What a culture shock it has been though that now my experience seems men are almost wary of women, or is it rejection they are avoiding?
-Also, I understand times-a-changing and society is accepting of either sex dominantly making their interest known (if repeating Sex & The City Episodes over & over taught me nothing else, it was this!) but call me traditional; I love the feeling of the hunt, the chase and the desire.
+Now my experience and observations suggests men are wary of women, or is it rejection they are avoiding?
+I understand times-a-changing and society is accepting of either sex dominantly making their interest known (if repeating Sex & The City Episodes over & over taught me nothing else, it was this!) but call me traditional; I love the feeling of the hunt, the chase and the desire of courting.

-Is it a cultural difference or just a generational thing that courting is now open for grabs?
+Is it a cultural difference African compared to western, or just a generational thing that courting is now open for grabs?
 It’s almost disappointing that romance and courting is a scarce practice, almost a thing of the past.
 In its stead, Internet romance, Netflix and chill, situationships and more.
 Is it just me who misses the old ways of dating?
 Is dating a thing of the past?
-I thought I’d ask of others: when it comes to dating- Are we evolving past courtship?
+When it comes to dating- Are we evolving past courtship?